-Students who attend Oxbow will receive 2 semester credits in Honors Studio Art and 1 semester credit each in Honors English, Honors US History, Honors Environmental Science, Math and Physical Education.
+Students who attend Oxbow will receive 2 semester credits in Studio Art and 1 semester credit each in English, US History, Environmental Science, Math and Physical Education.
 Additional math courses and language tutoring are offered, but not required.
-Students will engage in writing, research in each of our core courses and will have many unique opportunities to gain research skills while developing a personal voice.
+Students will engage in writing and research in each of our core courses and will have an opportunity to do an in-depth final research, writing, and art project of their design.